Cuba Travel Information

 Cuban Geography:

 Cuba is the largest Caribbean island and the most westerly of the Geater Antilles group, lying 145km (90 miles) south of Florida.
-A quarter of the country is fairly mountainous.

 West of Havana,in the Pinar de Rio province, is the narrow Cordillera de Guaniguanico mountains extending 180 km which is made up of the Sierra de los Organos, Sierra del Rosario and Alturas de Pizarras.
 Here the finest Cuban tabacco is grown.
 The Sierra Escambray Mountains, located south of the provinces of Villa Clara, Cienfuegos and Sancti Spiritus, rise to 1140m.
 Encircling the port of Santiago de Cuba are the rugged Sierra Maestra mountains where the highest peak can be found, Pico Turquino rising to 1972m.
 A quarter of the island is covered with mountain forests of pine and mahogany.